 In other words, the industrial system suffers from a great many 'imperfections' but this should not introduce great theoretical and empirical hurdles.
 We can always assume either that the complex dynamics of 'monopoly power' are largely irrelevant to our question, or that the pertinent aspects of these dynamics may be reduced to movements of several 'aggregate' variables.
-Market 'imperfections' need not be analyzed when they can be ignored or aggregated.
+In other words, market 'imperfections' need not be analyzed when they can be ignored or aggregated.